EGTortuero/viga/README.md

 # VirAnnot
 De novo automatic Viral Annotation

-VirAnnot is a script written in Python 2.7 that annotates viral genomes automatically (using a de novo algorithm) and predict the function of their proteins using BLAST and HHSEARCH/HHPRED.
+VirAnnot is a script written in Python 2.7 that annotates viral genomes automatically (using a de novo algorithm) and predict the function of their proteins using BLAST and HMMER.

 REQUIREMENTS: